jslabovitz/midi-mmc/README.md

 ```

+## Installation

+Install as a gem:

+    gem install midi-mmc

+...or add to your `Gemfile` or `.gemspec` file as needed.

 ## Requirements

 MIDI::MMC is designed to work with the [unimidi](http://github.com/arirusso/unimidi) gem, although any object passed in the `output` parameter to `MIDI::MMC.new` that responds to the `#puts` method can be used.